-SPF stands for sun protection factor, and it measures the ability of a sunscreen to block UVB rays but not UVA rays.
-SPF is also a measure of the time it would take you to burn if you weren’t wearing any protection.
+SPF stands for “sun protection factor” and measures the ability of a sunscreen to block mainly UVB rays.
+SPF also serves as a measure of the time it would take you to burn if you weren’t wearing any protection.
+Sunscreen comes in a variety of SPF strengths, from as little as SPF 8 to as high as SPF 100!
+However, some dermatologists say that once you’re above SPF 30 or 40, it doesn’t make much difference.
+Some say that once you’ve selected something greater than SPF 50, you’re losing valuable UVA protection.